aryan-norbert/Face-Detection/README.md

 # Face Detection Project

-This project implements face detection using OpenCV and the Haar Cascade classifier in Python.
+This project implements real-time face detection using OpenCV and the Haar Cascade classifier in Python, detecting human faces in images and live video feeds from a webcam.

-## Features

-- Detects faces in images and real-time webcam feeds.
-- Draws rectangles around detected faces for visualization.

-## Requirements
+### Methodology:
+1. **Preprocessing**: The project loads the Haar Cascade classifier (`haarcascade_frontalface_default.xml`) for detecting frontal faces.
+Images are preprocessed by converting them to grayscale using OpenCV's `cv2.cvtColor` for efficient face detection.

+2. **Detection**: Utilizing the `cv2.CascadeClassifier`, the project identifies faces in images and video frames.
+Rectangles are drawn around detected faces using `cv2.rectangle`, and results are displayed using `cv2.imshow`.

+3. **Real-time Detection**: The project employs a loop to continuously capture frames from the webcam (`cv2.VideoCapture`), detect faces, and display the processed frames in real-time.

+### Libraries Used:
 - Python 3.x
-- OpenCV (cv2)

-## Usage

-1. Clone the repository or download the project files.

-2. Ensure `haarcascade_frontalface_default.xml` is in the project directory.

-3. Run the following commands to detect faces in an image:
+- OpenCV (cv2): Image and video processing library, including face detection with Haar Cascade classifier.